rolandomunoz/praat-TGDraw/README.md

-# TGDraw
+# TextGrid Draw

-Draw TextGrid along with acoustic information from several Praat objects.
+A Praat plug-in to draw TextGrids along with acoustic information from several Praat objects.
 The easy way.